Easysort/Easysort/README.md

 # ReUseSortingBot
-Project for me to learn basics of mechatronics + some 3d modelling and printing
+Project for me to learn basics of mechatronics & design + some 3d modelling and printing

 Under development...

-See Wiki for more information

 Physical robot with inspiration from:
 1. Surgery robot: [Micheal Reaves](https://www.youtube.com/watch?v=A_BlNA7bBxo&t=383s&ab_channel=MichaelReeves)